rutkaykarabulak/DroneController/README.md

 - checking loaded medication items for a given drone;
 - checking available drones for loading;
 - check drone battery level for a given drone;

+# VERY USEFUL NOTE
+- I created a list of API calls for you to test the app easily and smoothly.
+Please find the `Musala.postman_collection.json` file which located in the repository `Installiaton/Musala.postman_collection.json`
+- Import the json file to your Postman and test all of the API endpoints freely.